-Cognitive technologies for health plans Using artificial intelligence to meet new market demands
+Cognitive technologies for health plans has been added to your bookmarks.

 New developments in cognitive technologies can help health plans use artificial intelligence to help improve cost-effectiveness, customer service, and population health.